Planned Parenthood leaves federal family planning program

 "We will not be bullied into withholding abortion information from our patients," said McGill Johnson.
 "Our patients deserve to make their own health care decisions, not to be forced to have Donald Trump or Mike Pence make those decisions for them."

+Enforcement of the new Title X rule marks a major victory for a key part of President Donald Trump's political base — religious conservatives opposed to abortion.
+They have been campaigning relentlessly to "defund Planned Parenthood" because — among its varied services — it is the largest abortion provider in the United States, and they viewed the Title X grants as an indirect subsidy.

+About 4 million women are served nationwide under the Title X program, which distributes $260 million in family planning grants to clinics.
+Planned Parenthood says it has served about 40% of patients, many of them African American and Hispanic.
+Family planning funds cannot be used to pay for abortions.

-Responding with its own statement, the federal Department of Health and Human Services said that Planned Parenthood affiliates knew months ago about the new restrictions and suggested that the group could have chosen at that point to exit the program.
+In a statement, the federal Department of Health and Human Services said Planned Parenthood knew months ago about the new restrictions and suggested that the group could have chosen at that point to exit the program.

 "Some grantees are now blaming the government for their own actions — having chosen to accept the grant while failing to comply with the regulations that accompany it — and they are abandoning their obligations to serve patients under the program," the department said.